gabrielmfern/mnist-realtime/README.md

 To use this you will need SDL and when building you will need SDL2 libs as well as SDL2_image's lib.

 When pressing `CTRL-Z` the drawn image will be deleted.

-When clicking it will start being drawn into the window and the model will be predicting in real-time to the terminal.
+When clicking inside the window you will start to draw into the window and the model will be predicting in real-time to the terminal.